zhuocheng2004/webufs/packages/webufs-browser/README.md

 // Yes, it's async
 const ctx = await webufs.createDefaultContext()

+// Mount IndexedDB-backed Filesystem at '/idb' ctx.getVFS().registerFSType(webufs.IDBFS) await ctx.mkdir('idb')
+await ctx.mount('idbfs', '/idb')
+await ctx.chdir('idb')

 // ... now play with 'ctx'
 ```

-For details on how to use it, please read the document of the core package "@webufs/webufs"
+For details on how to use it, please read the document of the core package `@webufs/webufs` and `@webufs/webufs-idb`